2020iscancelled/Sucuri-Cloudproxy-Bypass/README.md

 The script will then return a sucuri cloudproxy cookie dict; you can use it in your following requests with requests.get(url=mysite, headers=self.headers, cookies=returned_cookie_dict)

+Also make sure to be always on the latest version, check your version by calling sucuriscr.show_ver()